 macOS didn’t have proper clipboard history for a long time.
 Even now, the built-in option in macOS26 is very limited.
 Clipy keeps full history of copied items.

-My shortcut is Cmd+Shift+D to quickly check the history and paste.
+My shortcut is Cmd+Shift+D to quickly access the clipboard history and paste.

 Other helpful ones